Skip to content

 Installation

 Bunshi is distributed on NPM as both a CommonJS and ES Module.
-It supports both Javscript and Typescript, and since it’s written in Typescript it comes with type definitions and tests for typing out of the box.
+It supports both JavaScript and TypeScript, and since it’s written in TypeScript it comes with type definitions and tests for typing out of the box.

 npm i -D bunshi